-- 5.1.11.1 In accordance with 42 C.F.R. § 438.106, not hold an Enrollee liable for: - 5.1.11.1.1 Debts of the Contractor, in the event of the Contractor's insolvency; - 5.1.11.1.2 Covered Services provided to the Enrollee in the event that the Contractor fails to receive payment from CMS or the Department for such services; or

-- 5.1.11.1.3 Payments to a clinical First Tier, Downstream and Related Entity in excess of the amount that would be owed by the Enrollee if the Contractor had directly provided the services; - 5.1.11.2 Not charge Enrollees coinsurance, co-payments, deductibles, financial penalties, or any other amount in full or part, for any service provided under this Contract, except as otherwise provided in Appendix A, Section A.3; - 5.1.11.3 Not deny any service provided under this Contract to an Enrollee for failure or inability to pay any applicable charge; - 5.1.11.4 Not deny any service provided under this Contract to an Enrollee who, prior to becoming Medicare and Medicaid eligible, incurred a bill that has not been paid; and - 5.1.11.4.1 Moral or Religious Objections.
+- 5.1.11.1 In accordance with 42 C.F.R. § 438.106, not hold an Enrollee liable for: - 5.1.11.1.1 Debts of the Contractor, in the event of the Contractor's insolvency; - 5.1.11.1.2 Covered Services provided to the Enrollee in the event that the Contractor fails to receive payment from CMS or the Department for such services; or - 5.1.11.1.3 Payments to a clinical First Tier, Downstream and Related Entity in excess of the amount that would be owed by the Enrollee if the Contractor had directly provided the services; - 5.1.11.2 Not charge Enrollees coinsurance, co-payments, deductibles, financial penalties, or any other amount in full or part, for any service provided under this Contract, except as otherwise provided in Appendix A, Section A.3; - 5.1.11.3 Not deny any service provided under this Contract to an Enrollee for failure or inability to pay any applicable charge; - 5.1.11.4 Not deny any service provided under this Contract to an Enrollee who, prior to becoming Medicare and Medicaid eligible, incurred a bill that has not been paid; and - 5.1.11.4.1 Moral or Religious Objections.
 The Contractor is not required to provide, reimburse for, or provide coverage of, a counseling or Referral service that would otherwise be required if the Contractor objects to the service on moral or religious grounds.
 If the Contractor elects not to provide, pay for, or provide coverage of, a counseling or Referral service because of an objection on moral or religious grounds, it must promptly notify the Department and CMS in writing of its intent to exercise the objection.
-It must furnish information about the services it does not cover as follows: - 5.1.11.4.1.1 To the State; - 5.1.11.4.1.2 With its application for a contract; - 5.1.11.4.1.3 Whenever it adopts the policy during the term of the contract; and - 5.1.11.4.1.4 The information provided must be: - 5.1.11.4.1.5 Consistent with the provisions of 42 C.F.R. § 438.10;
+It must furnish information about the services it does not cover as follows:

-- 5.1.11.4.1.6 Provided to Eligible Beneficiaries before and during enrollment; and - 5.1.11.4.1.7 Provided to Enrollees within ninety (90) days after adopting the policy with respect to any particular service.

-5.1.12 Third Party Liability

-5.1.12.1 General Requirements

-- 5.1.12.1.1 Coordination of Benefits.
-The Department shall provide the Contractor with all Third Party health insurance information on Enrollees where it has verified that Third Party health insurance exists. - 5.1.12.1.2 The Department shall refer to the Contractor the Enrollee's name and pertinent information where the Department knows an Enrollee has been in an accident or had a traumatic event where a liable Third Party may exist.
+- 5.1.11.4.1.7 Provided to Enrollees within ninety (90) days after adopting the policy with respect to any particular service. - 5.1.12 Third Party Liability - 5.1.12.1 General Requirements - 5.1.12.1.1 Coordination of Benefits.
+The Department shall provide the Contractor with all Third Party health insurance information on Enrollees where it has verified that Third Party health insurance exists. - 5.1.12.1.2 The Department shall refer to the Contractor the Enrollee's name and pertinent information where the Department knows an Enrollee has been in an accident or had a traumatic event where a liable Third Party may exist. - 5.1.12.1.3 The Contractor shall: